Best memory foods for your brain

 Like eggs, fish has the reputation for being a “brain food”.
 This is because it is loaded with omega-3 fatty acids.

 Omega-3s are essential fats that your body cannot make on its own.
-You must get them through diet, which is one of the reasons an estimated 70% of people are deficient in this nutrient.
-(The standard American diet typically does not include omega-3 rich food.)
+You must get them through diet. which is one of the reasons an estimated 70% of people are deficient in this nutrient.
+(The standard American diet typically does not include omega-3-rich foods.)

-And that’s a shame because fish and other food that contains omega-3s is great for the mind and memory!
+And that’s a shame because fish and other foods that contain omega-3s are great for the mind and memory!
 DHA is one type of omega-3 that has been shown to be particularly effective at fixing memory issues.

-Studies show that DHA may help memory, cognition and focus!
+What does DHA do for the brain?
+Studies show that DHA may help memory, cognition, and focus!
 It also helps increase blood flow to the brain, helping boost brain power.

-With all these brain-boosting benefits, fish should be your go-to food if you want to improve your memory.
+With all these brain-boosting benefits, omega-3 foods like fish should be your first choice if you want to improve your memory.

 How memory and our brain cells change with cognitive decline